* Save Crystal Lake - Pass the Crystal Reservoir Conveyance Act *

 THE CRYSTAL RESERVOIR CONVEYANCE ACT WILL:

-Your support helps us get a conveyance bill introduced into Congress.
-After it is conveyed to the City, it can quickly be repaired and refilled, restoring essential water for municipal use, firefighting, wildlife, and recreation.
+Your support helps us get US S. 2754/H.B.
+5911, the Crystal Reservoir Conveyance Act, passed in the Senate and House and to the President for signature.
+Once conveyed to the City of Ouray, Crystal can be quickly repaired and refilled, restoring essential water for municipal use, firefighting, wildlife, and recreation.
 The Conveyance guarantees that Crystal Lake will remain undeveloped with free and full public access to the lake and trails in perpetuity.

 Colorado Senator Michael Bennet,